Pending Requests for Comments:

 The DDS Real-time Publish-Subscribe wire protocol (DDSI-RTPS) specification uses a Model-Driven Architecture (MDA) to describe a Platform Independent Model (PIM) of the interoperability wire protocol and its Platform Specific Mapping (PSM) to the User Datagram Protocol (UDP).
 The existing standard specifies only a UDP mapping of the PIM that allows conforming implementations to interoperate over UDP.
 The objective of this RFP is to define a standard PSM to the Transmission Control Protocol (TCP), so that implementations conforming to this specification can interoperate over TCP.
 Responses to this proposal shall not modify or deprecate UDP-based interoperability or the RTPS PIM.

-Robotic Interaction Service Framework 2.0 draft RFP with full template
+Robotic Interaction Service Framework 2.0 RFP

 This RFP solicits proposals for the following as well as RoIS 1.2 Specification: -Common interfaces between robotic service applications and components that provide functions for performing human-robot interaction. -Data structure for each interface.
 This RFP also solicits proposals for the following extension to RoIS 1.2 specification: -Semantic definition of requirements and functions of each component using Robotic Service Ontology (RoSO). -Isolation of communication model (infrastructure) of robotic functional components.